 Safe on Seven Center for Forsyth County

 Safe on Seven: (SOS) Forsyth Domestic Violence Center is a multi-agency approach to provide services for victims of domestic violence.
-The Center is located on the seventh floor of the Forsyth County Hall of Justice, Winston-Salem, NC.
+The Center is located at 725 Highland Avenue, Winston-Salem, NC.
 The Safe on Seven Center provides a "one-stop shop" for domestic violence victims by bringing together key service providers from the court system, law enforcement, victim advocates, legal advocates and social services, thus providing access to a variety of services to victims in one centralized location.
 Contact information for Safe on Seven Center: 336-776-3255 (office) and 336-723-8125 (24-hour crisis line).

 50B / Restraining Order Laws

 North Carolina General Assembly - Restraining Order laws

 Legal definitions of domestic violence and statutes outlining obtaining a restraining order.

 Plaintiffs filing for a 50B/50C can fill out paperwork prior to responding to Safe on Seven.
 The Domestic Violence section is fourth from the left in the top blue navigation.